ocean-color-ac-challenge/megs-meris-ac/README.md

-## MEGS(c) MERIS Level 1 to Level 2 atmospheric correction

-### MERIS atmospheric correction effects using MEGS(c)
+## MERIS atmospheric correction effects using MEGS(c)

 This tutorial builds upon the ESA ODESA (Optical Data Processor of the European Space Agency) project.
 More context information is available from the [project web page](http://earth.eo.esa.int/odesa/).

-Hereafter, we will guide you to implement a "MERIS Level 1 to Level 2 atmospheric correction using ODESA" application on Terradue's Cloud Platform, a set of Cloud services to develop, test and exploit scalable, distributed earth data processors.

 ### Getting started

+The Getting started guide to implement a "MERIS Level 1 to Level 2 atmospheric correction using MEGS(c)" application on Terradue's Developer Cloud Sandbox platform, a set of Cloud services to develop, test and exploit scalable, distributed Earth Science processors.

 To run this application, you will need a Developer Cloud Sandbox that can be requested from [Terradue's Portal](http://www.terradue.com/partners), provided user registration approval.

-### Installation
+#### Installation

 You can install the application in two ways, via mvn or via rpm